fulmicoton/fulmicoton.github.io/_posts/2018-02-23-commoncrawl.markdown

 I made the code I used to download and index common-crawl available [here](https://github.com/tantivy-search/tantivy-ccrawl).

 The `README` file explains how to install and run the indexer part.
-It's fairly well package.
+It's fairly well packaged.

 You can then query each shard individually using [`tantivy-cli`](https://github.com/tantivy-search/tantivy-cli).

 For instance, the search command will stream documents matching a given query.
 You just need to pass it a shard directory and a query.
-Its speed will be dominated limited by your IO, so if you have more than one disc, you can speed up the results by spreading shards over different shards and query them in parallel.
+Its speed will be limited by your IO, so if you have more than one disc, you can speed up the results by spreading shards over different shards and query them in parallel.

 For instance, running the following command